Exploring the Rashomon Set for Concept-Based Models: Experiments

-\paragraph{Baselines.} We systematically compare the performance of our method against four baseline models, including random initialization, dropout CBMs, a baseline that has separate concept encoders denoted as x2c, and a baseline that is similar to \citet{DiverseNNEnsemble} and shares one concept encoder but differs in classifiers, denoted as c2y. \begin{itemize}[leftmargin=*] \item \textit{Random initialization} is a common way for training a collection of models.
+\paragraph{Baselines.} Since, as discussed in the related work section, we know of no previous method that constructs the Rashomon set for CBMs, we adapt and extend three related approaches to serve as baselines, covering brute-force retraining, inference-time approximation, and diversity-regularized ensembles: \begin{itemize}[leftmargin=*] \item \textit{Random initialization} represents a brute-force method to find a collection of models.
 We train $M$ CBMs using different random seeds for parameter initialization.
-Each CBM is fully tunable, with all parameters updated during training. \item \textit{Dropout CBMs} adopts a simple stochastic scheme to approximate a Rashomon set without retraining multiple models.
+Each CBM is fully tunable and updated during training. \item \textit{Dropout CBMs} approximates a Rashomon set through inference-time sampling rather than full retraining.
 Following \citet{Dropout}, we insert dropout layers throughout the backbone and train a single CBM with dropout enabled.
-At inference time, we keep dropout active and resample the mask by varying and freezing the random seed, so each dropout pattern produces a distinct stochastic instantiation of the same trained CBM. \item \textit{c2y} follows \citet{DiverseNNEnsemble} and can be viewed as a variant of a deep ensemble.
+By keeping dropout active during inference and varying the random seed for each pass, we create a set of distinct models, each defined by a unique dropout mask applied to the same trained architecture. \item \textit{Diverse Ensemble (DivEnsemble)} is adapted from the diversified deep ensemble method \citep{DiverseNNEnsemble}.
 It uses a shared, fully tunable backbone $B$ and a shared concept predictor $g$, while each model maintains its own task classifier $f_m$.
-All models are trained jointly, and the diversity regularization term is applied at the task prediction level. \item \textit{x2c} is similar to the random initialization setup, where each model is given its own fully-trainable backbone and classifiers.
-However, unlike random initialization, we enable joint training across models, and the diversity regularization is applied at the concept level. \end{itemize}
+All models are trained jointly, and the diversity regularization term is applied at the task prediction level. \end{itemize}

+\paragraph{Diversity metrics.} We evaluate all methods using both concept and task prediction accuracy.
+Beyond accuracy, we report a set of diversity metrics that provide a more comprehensive analysis of how models differ.
+We consider the following diversity metrics: \begin{itemize}[leftmargin=*] \item \textit{Centered Kernel Alignment (CKA)} compares the concept representations of two models \citep{kornblith2019similarity}.
+Using a linear kernel \(k(\mathbf{x},\mathbf{y}) = \mathbf{x}^\top \mathbf{y}\), we form Gram matrices \(K^{(m_1)}\) and \(K^{(m_2)}\) from the two models’ concept representations evaluated on the same inputs, center them as $\tilde K^{(m)} = H K^{(m)} H$ with \(H = I - \tfrac{1}{n}\mathbf{1}\mathbf{1}^\top\).
+CKA is then computed as the cosine similarity between these centered Gram matrices, normalized by their Frobenius norms.

+\item \textit{SHAP similarity} \citep{lundberg2017unified} measures how similarly different models use learned concepts for prediction.
+We obtain SHAP importance scores over concepts for each model, forming a SHAP importance vector.
+Diversity is measured by the 1-cosine similarity between the SHAP vectors of two models, where lower similarity indicates more distinct usage of concepts for decision-making.